 A well-designed training programme can accelerate practice effects.
 But what does it mean for a training programme to be well-designed?

-Some of the key points presented in the guide are:
+Some of the key points presented in this guide are:

 - Practice should not oversimplify the task.
 If a task is complex, training should not present only the easiest examples.
 Rather, difficult and easy examples should be presented from the start.
 The better the range of practice examples, the easier it is for people to apply what they learn to new examples.